fastrgv/Asud/README.md

 ------------------------- auto-candidate-mode ftns below ---------------------------------------

-* [u]-key		=> processUniques: searches for cells with a single candidate, and all houses for a single occurrence of a given digit, then removes all other candidate digits in its cell, and then performs a Flush operation in all its houses.
+* [.]-key		=> search for, assert, & flush: cells with a single candidate, and houses with a single occurrence of a given digit.

 * [a]-key		=> toggle Aligned Box Digit Doubles (Red) with Cyan deletables.
 * [n]-key		=> toggle Nonaligned Box Digit Doubles (Purple)...utility doubtful.

 * [b]-key		=> toggle a Brute-Force solver to find & show [first] solution